Employment

 Who is Project SEARCH for?

-Students are referred to the program through their schools and/or VR counselors and apply in the winter and spring of the year prior to entering the program.
+Students are referred to the program through their schools and/or Vocational Rehabilitation (VR) Counselors and apply in the winter and spring of the year prior to entering the program.
 The Project SEARCH teacher, VR Counselor, and provider staff carry out the selection process with input from the Project SEARCH state team.